mliew21396/remote-work/week-1/cli-exploration/README.md

 `phase-0-unit-1` repository on your computer. then `cd` through the directories into the `pushd_popd_ville` directory.

+Again, if you have questions about this topic, please look them up to get help.
+Remember, a lot of what we are trying to teach you is how to research.

 ### Pushd-Popd-Vile

 Imagine a town where we need to visit the following services in the following